ryan-david8/boolean-modelling-efflux-grns/README.md

 --- Output files ---

-The output of heatmaps.py includes

-ecoli-hm-inactive-count-energy=10.csv
-ecoli-hm-inactive-data-energy=10.csv
-ecoli-hm-inactive-energy=10.pdf
-network-summary.txt

-The output of timeseries.py, and similar scripts, includes ecoli-timeseries-0010-energy=100-cv.csv ecoli-timeseries-0010-energy=100-mean.csv ecoli-timeseries-0010-energy=100-std.csv
-ecoli-timeOutput-1101-energy=100.pdf
-network-summary.txt
+The output of heatmaps.py includes all unique transition at each energy level and the probability of that transition happening (&lt;motif&gt;-hm-&lt;signal_status&gt;-count-energy=&lt;energy_levelx100&gt;.csv); the converted data in a format for plotting the heatmap (&lt;motif&gt;-hm-&lt;signal_status&gt;-data-energy=&lt;energy_levelx100&gt;.csv); and the corresponding heatmap figure (&lt;motif&gt;-hm-&lt;signal_status&gt;-energy=&lt;energy_levelx100&gt;.pdf).

+The output of each timeseries script includes the mean, standard deviation (std) and coefficient of variation (cv) for each network components at all time-steps and energy levels, starting from each prescribed initial state of the network.
+The corresponding figure (&lt;motif&gt;-timeOutput-&lt;initial_state&gt;-energy=&lt;energy_levelx100&gt;.pdf) displays time evolution dynamics.

+Each script also outputs a summary file (network-summary.txt) containing information about the motif and Boolean modelling features.

-Script will execute and outputs can be found within 'boolean-efflux' directory.
+Outputs from succesfully executed scripts will be found within the 'output' directory within 'boolean-efflux'.

 If there are any questions regarding the included files, email ryan.mathbio@gmail.com